store_mall_directoryStarting a Business Methodology

-Doing Business records all procedures officially required, or commonly done in practice, for an entrepreneur to start up and formally operate an industrial or commercial business, as well as the time and cost to complete them and the paid-in minimum capital requirement (figure 1).
-These procedures include the processes entrepreneurs undergo when obtaining all necessary licenses and permits and completing any required notifications, verifications or inscriptions for the company and employees with relevant authorities.
-The ranking on the ease of starting a business is determined by sorting their distance to frontier scores for starting a business.
-These scores are the simple average of the percentile rankings on its component indicators (figure 2).
+Doing Business records all procedures officially required, or commonly done in practice, for an entrepreneur to start up and formally operate an industrial or commercial business, as well as the time and cost to complete these procedures and the paid-in minimum capital requirement (figure 1).
+These procedures include the processes entrepreneurs undergo when obtaining all necessary approvals, licenses, permits and completing any required notifications, verifications or inscriptions for the company and employees with relevant authorities.
+The ranking of economies on the ease of starting a business is determined by sorting their distance to frontier scores for starting a business.
+These scores are the simple average of the distance to frontier scores for each of the component indicators (figure 2).
 The distance to frontier score shows the distance of an economy to the "frontier," which is derived from the most efficient practice or highest score achieved on each indicator.

-After a study of laws, regulations and publicly available information on business entry, a detailed list of procedures is developed, along with the time and cost of complying with each procedure under normal circumstances and the paid-in minimum capital requirement.
-Subsequently, local incorporation lawyers, notaries and government officials complete and verify the data.
+After a study of laws, regulations and publicly available information on business entry, a detailed list of procedures is developed, along with the time and cost to comply with each procedure under normal circumstances and the paid-in minimum capital requirement.
+Subsequently, local incorporation lawyers, notaries and government officials review and verify the data.

 Information is also collected on the sequence in which procedures are to be completed and whether procedures may be carried out simultaneously.
 It is assumed that any required information is readily available and that the entrepreneur will pay no bribes.
 If answers by local experts differ, inquiries continue until the data are reconciled.

-To make the data comparable across economies, several assumptions about the business and the procedures are used.
+To make the data comparable across economies, several assumptions about the businesses and the procedures are used.

 Assumptions about the business

 - Is a limited liability company (or its legal equivalent).
-If there is more than one type of limited liability company in the economy, the limited liability form most popular among domestic firms is chosen.
-Information on the most popular form is obtained from incorporation lawyers or the statistical office.
+If there is more than one type of limited liability company in the economy, the limited liability form most common among domestic firms is chosen.
+Information on the most common form is obtained from incorporation lawyers or the statistical office.

-- Is 100% domestically owned and has 5 owners, none of whom is a legal entity.
+- Is 100% domestically owned and has five owners, none of whom is a legal entity.

-- Has start-up capital of 10 times income per capita, paid in cash.
+- Has start-up capital of 10 times income per capita.

-- Leases the commercial plant and offices and is not a proprietor of real estate.
+- Leases the commercial plant or offices and is not a proprietor of real estate.

 - Does not qualify for investment incentives or any special benefits.

-- Has at least 10 and up to 50 employees 1 month after the commencement of operations, all of them nationals.
+- Has at least 10 and up to 50 employees one month after the commencement of operations, all of them domestic nationals.

 - Has a turnover of at least 100 times income per capita.

-- Has a company deed 10 pages long.
+- Has a company deed that is 10 pages long.

 A procedure is deﬁned as any interaction of the company founders with external parties (for example, government agencies, lawyers, auditors or notaries) or spouses (if legally required).
 Interactions between company founders or company officers and employees are not counted as procedures.
 Procedures that must be completed in the same building but in different offices or at different counters are counted as separate procedures.
 If founders have to visit the same office several times for different sequential procedures, each is counted separately.
 The founders are assumed to complete all procedures themselves, without middlemen, facilitators, accountants or lawyers, unless the use of such a third party is mandated by law or solicited by the majority of entrepreneurs.
-If the services of professionals are required, procedures conducted by such professionals on behalf of the company are counted separately.
+If the services of professionals are required, procedures conducted by such professionals on behalf of the company are counted as separate procedures.
 Each electronic procedure is counted as a separate procedure.
 Approvals from spouses to own a business or leave the home are considered procedures if required by law or if by failing to obtain such approval the spouse will suffer consequences under the law, such as the loss of right to ﬁnancial maintenance.
 Obtaining permissions only required by one gender for company registration and operation, or getting additional documents only required by one gender for a national identiﬁcation card are considered additional procedures.
 In that case, only procedures required for one spouse but not the other are counted.
 Both pre- and post-incorporation procedures that are officially required or commonly done in practice for an entrepreneur to formally operate a business are recorded (table 1).

 Procedures required for official correspondence or transactions with public agencies are also included.
 For example, if a company seal or stamp is required on official documents, such as tax declarations, obtaining the seal or stamp is counted.
 Similarly, if a company must open a bank account in order to complete any subsequent procedure—such as registering for value added tax or showing proof of minimum capital deposit—this transaction is included as a procedure.
-Shortcuts are counted only if they fulfill 4 criteria: they are legal, they are available to the general public, they are used by the majority of companies, and avoiding them causes substantial delays.
+Shortcuts are counted only if they fulfill four criteria: they are legal, they are available to the general public, they are used by the majority of companies, and avoiding them causes delays.

-Only procedures required of all businesses are covered.
+Only procedures required for all businesses are included.
 Industry-specific procedures are excluded.
 For example, procedures to comply with environmental regulations are included only when they apply to all businesses conducting general commercial or industrial activities.
 Procedures that the company undergoes to connect to electricity, water, gas and waste disposal services are not included in the starting a business indicators.

 Time is recorded in calendar days.
-The measure captures the median duration that incorporation lawyers indicate is necessary in practice to complete a procedure with minimum follow-up with government agencies and no extra payments.
+The measure captures the median duration that incorporation lawyers or notaries indicate is necessary in practice to complete a procedure with minimum follow-up with government agencies and no unofficial payments.
 It is assumed that the minimum time required for each procedure is one day, except for procedures that can be fully completed online, for which the minimum time required is recorded as half a day.
 Although procedures may take place simultaneously, they cannot start on the same day (that is, simultaneous procedures start on consecutive days).
-A procedure is considered completed once the company has received the ﬁnal incorporation document or can officially commence business operations.
-If a procedure can be accelerated for an additional cost, the fastest procedure is chosen if that option is more beneﬁcial to the economy’s distance to frontier score.
+A registration process is considered completed once the company has received the ﬁnal incorporation document or can officially commence business operations.
+If a procedure can be accelerated legally for an additional cost, the fastest procedure is chosen if that option is more beneﬁcial to the economy’s distance to frontier score.
 When obtaining a spouse’s approval, it is assumed that permission is granted at no additional cost unless the permission needs to be notarized.
 It is assumed that the entrepreneur does not waste time and commits to completing each remaining procedure without delay.
-The time that the entrepreneur spends on gathering information is ignored.
-It is assumed that the entrepreneur is aware of all entry requirements and their sequence from the beginning but has had no prior contact with any of the officials.
+The time that the entrepreneur spends on gathering information is not measured.
+It is assumed that the entrepreneur is aware of all entry requirements and their sequence from the beginning but has had no prior contact with any of the officials involved.

 Cost is recorded as a percentage of the economy’s income per capita.
 It includes all official fees and fees for legal or professional services if such services are required by law or commonly used in practice.
 Fees for purchasing and legalizing company books are included if these transactions are required by law.
 Although value added tax registration can be counted as a separate procedure, value added tax is not part of the incorporation cost.
 The company law, the commercial code and specific regulations and fee schedules are used as sources for calculating costs.
 In the absence of fee schedules, a government officer’s estimate is taken as an official source.
-In the absence of a government officer’s estimate, estimates of incorporation lawyers are used.
-If several incorporation lawyers provide different estimates, the median reported value is applied.
+In the absence of a government officer’s estimate, estimates by incorporation experts are used.
+If several incorporation experts provide different estimates, the median reported value is applied.
 In all cases the cost excludes bribes.

 Paid-in minimum capital

 The paid-in minimum capital requirement reﬂects the amount that the entrepreneur needs to deposit in a bank or with a third-party (for example, a notary) before registration or up to three months after incorporation and it is recorded as a percentage of the economy’s income per capita.
 The amount is typically speciﬁed in the commercial code or the company law.
 The legal provision needs to be adopted, enforced and fully implemented.
 Any legal limitation of the company’s operations or decisions related to the payment of the minimum capital requirement is recorded.
 In case the legal minimum capital is provided per share, it is multiplied by the number of shareholders owning the company.
 Many economies require minimum capital but allow businesses to pay only a part of it before registration, with the rest to be paid after the ﬁrst year of operation.
-In Turkey in June 2012, for example, the minimum capital requirement was 5,000 turkish liras, of which one-fourth needed to be paid before registration.
-The paid-in minimum capital recorded for Turkey is therefore 1,250 turkish liras, or 7.2% of income per capita.
+In Turkey in June 2017, for example, the minimum capital requirement was 10,000 Turkish liras, of which one-fourth needed to be paid before registration.
+The paid-in minimum capital recorded for Turkey is therefore 2,500 Turkish liras, or 7.8% of income per capita.

 The data details on starting a business can be found for each economy at http://www. doingbusiness.org.
-This methodology was developed in Djankov and others (2002) and is adopted here with minor changes.
+This methodology was developed by Djankov and others (2002) and is adopted here with minor changes.